GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

     ```bash
     less asm/.snakemake/log/*.log
     ```
-You can see all of the snakemake jobs, in order, that were run.
+You can see all of the Snakemake jobs, in order, that were run.
 Even for this tiny dataset there are many.
-Since there are a lot of jobs, there are a lot of outputs, and these are organized (roughly) by snakemake rule.
+Since there are a lot of jobs, there are a lot of outputs, and these are organized (roughly) by Snakemake rule.
 Take a look at the output folder in order to familiarize yourself with the layout.

 !!! terminal "code"